 Facebook is one of the most powerful advertiser platforms for local businesses.
 In a recent case study, Facebook advertising generated over 400 new leads of one of our clients in 31 days.

 1 — The Facebook Pixel Is Simple

-Every page of your website should include your pixel for retargeting purposes, but the Standard Event will change depending on each page’s purpose.
+Every page of your website should include your pixel for retargeting purposes.
+However, the Standard Event will change depending on each page’s purpose.

 To install the facebook pixel, you’ll need to access your page’s HTML.
 There are a few different paths to get there, depending on how your site is hosted.

 2 — Jog Client Memory

+That’s the power of retargeting.
 You can choose to retarget prospects for up to 180 days, which gives them 6 months to click through your Facebook ad and convert.

 3 — Create Brand Recognition